 Dr. Bettison-Varga arrived at the Natural History Family of Museums in October 2015.
 She oversees NHM in Exposition Park, the La Brea Tar Pits and Museum in Hancock Park, and the William S. Hart Museum in Newhall.
-Her immediate goals include advancing the outreach and education around urban nature and citizen science, as well as the re-imagining of the La Brea Tar Pits and Museum, where visitors can make connections between Ice Age Los Angeles 50,000 years ago, and climate change today.
+Her immediate goals include advancing the outreach and education around urban nature and community science, as well as the re-imagining of the La Brea Tar Pits and Museum, where visitors can make connections between Ice Age Los Angeles 50,000 years ago, and climate change today.

 A geologist who received her PhD from the University of California, Davis, Dr. Bettison-Varga served six years as President and W.M.
 Keck Foundation Presidential Chair at Scripps College in Claremont, California.
-There, she enhanced the visibility of the college, implemented policies to foster greater transparency and community engagement, initiated strategic planning for diversity and sustainability, and inaugurated a comprehensive capital campaign
+There, she enhanced the visibility of the college, implemented policies to foster greater transparency and community engagement, initiated strategic planning for diversity and sustainability, and inaugurated a comprehensive capital campaign.

-McDivitt is responsible for NHM Operations, Security and General Museum Services, and Capital Project Management, and is the chief liaison with the County of Los Angeles CEO’s Office and Board of Supervisors.
+McDivitt is responsible for NHMLA Operations, Security and General Museum Services, and Capital Project Management, and is the chief liaison with the County of Los Angeles CEO’s Office and Board of Supervisors.
 She also serves as Administrator of the La Brea Tar Pits and Museum and the William S. Hart Museum.

 Prior to joining the Museum in 2014, McDivitt worked for the Los Angeles County Chief Executive Office Capital Projects/Debt Management Division.
 In her 24 years as a County employee, she has worked on most of the high profile projects undertaken by the County’s cultural institutions, including the Walt Disney Concert Hall, the Hollywood Bowl, Grand Park, and the Grand Avenue Project.